This story was first published on 23 April 2015 and was updated on 6 August 2019.

 Our editor, Nita Hazell, has rather a thing for country markets – as you’re about to find out

 Markets are big.
 Just about every village and town has a farmers market and cities have several.
-They are social events where friends get together to catch up on the latest skinner and come to support neigbours.
-For me there’s no better way of spending a Saturday or Sunday morning, stocking up on fresh veggies, bread, cheese, cold meats, even ready-made meals for the week ahead.
+They are social events where friends get together to catch up on the latest skinner and come to support neighbours.
+For me there’s no better way of spending a Saturday or Sunday morning than stocking up on fresh veggies, bread, cheese, cold meats, even ready-made meals for the week ahead.

 Next to Montecasino on William Nicol Drive

 A well-established market that’s been going since 1976 when fresh produce was sold from car boots on the road outside Michael Mount Waldorf School in Bryanston.
 Since then it has moved onto the school premises.
 Obviously the place to buy anything organic – from vegetables to plants and exquisite alpaca wool jerseys.
 A firm favourite are the homemade lasagnes and melanzane – they freeze well.
 Try a slice of apple cake and a frothy cappuccino at Bettina’s coffee shop.
 You’ll thank me.

 Wonderful vibe and a great place to meet friends for a bite.
 In fact it’s my granddaughter Maria’s (she’s all of five years’ old!) favourite hangout.
 She loves the melktert springrolls and pumpkin fritters and insists on a ride on the little choo-choo pulled by a tractor.
 If you are Banting look out for the wheat-free bakes and muesli.
 If not you need to try Kyle and Mart-Mari’s lamb shawarmas.
 Easy parking makes it a real pleasure.

 Saturday morning from 8:30am to 1pm